Michael Neary (surgeon): Harding-Clarke inquiry

 During the inquiry, Judge Harding-Clarke said that her offices were subject to three criminal forced entries.
 The judge also disclosed that 44 patient charts, 41 corresponding birth registers listing their babies' details, and a maternity theatre register, were stolen.
 Another theatre register was tampered with.
 Only the gynaecological register turned up - inexplicably - months after it was reported missing.
 They were "deliberately and unlawfully" removed, she wrote, "with a view to concealing the details of the operation performed and the treatment given.
 "Despite exhaustive research, judge Hardin-Clark never exposed the "miscreant/s" but she did suggest the involvement of women - at least two, one of whom wore nail varnish - and a possible motive of "misplaced loyalty" to Dr Neary.
 The bulk of the sabotage of patient files and medical records began in October 1998 when Dr Neary's alarming rate of hysterectomies first came to light.
-The Gardai launched an investigation into the missing files and in August 2005, the Director of Public Prosecutions directed that no prosecutions would be made.
+The Gardaí launched an investigation into the missing files and in August 2005, the Director of Public Prosecutions directed that no prosecutions would be made.

 On 9 March 2006 Tom O'Malley, The Minister of State at the Department of Health and Children, launched the report in the Seanad and said 'I want to express my deepest regret and to apologise to these women and their families for what happened.
 I assure the women involved that many lessons will be learned from this report, and I equally assure them that the Government will respond fully to the report's findings.